UCHealth University of Colorado Hospital, Highlands Ranch Hospital, Longs Peak Hospital, and Broomfield Hospital

 Michael Cancro, Vice Chair

-Michael Cancro serves as the chief strategy officer for UCHealth, a nationally recognized health care system with operating revenue of $4.4 billion and a workforce of 22,100 people.
+Michael Cancro serves as the chief strategy officer and president of the physician services division for UCHealth, a nationally recognized, nonprofit health care system with operating revenue of $7.5 billion and a workforce of more than 33,000 people.
+UCHealth includes 14 Colorado hospitals with over 2,500 inpatient beds and more than 200 clinic locations in Colorado, southern Wyoming and western Nebraska.

-Prior to joining UCHealth, Mr. Cancro worked at Deloitte Consulting, serving some of the nation’s leading health care systems and payers.
-His work was primarily focused on enterprise strategy development, mergers and acquisitions, operational and financial performance improvement, project management, new business ventures, population health, innovation, and business development initiatives.
+Prior to joining UCHealth in 2012, Mr. Cancro worked at Deloitte Consulting, serving some of the nation’s leading health care systems and payers.
+His work was primarily focused on enterprise strategy development, mergers and acquisitions, operational and financial performance improvement, project management, new business ventures, population health, health policy evaluation, innovation, and new ventures.

 Mr. Cancro attended the University of North Carolina at Chapel Hill for both his master’s and undergraduate degrees.